What is Data Theft? 13 Tips To Prevent Your Company From Losing Data

 Class-action lawsuits from affected patients are common.

-Healthcare organizations can face litigation from business partners, insurance companies, and shareholders as well.
+Healthcare providers can face litigation from business partners and insurance companies as well.

 Legal defense costs alone can run into millions, while settlements can reach tens or even hundreds of millions of dollars.

-Long-term business impact includes lost revenue from patient churn, as studies show that up to 40% of patients consider switching providers after a breach.
+Long-term business impact includes lost revenue from patient churn.
+Research shows that many patients consider switching providers after a breach.

 Some face downgrades in credit ratings, making future capital more expensive.

-These costs can strain operational budgets for years following a breach.
+These costs can strain operational budgets for years after a breach.

-Many healthcare organizations underestimate the indirect financial impact of reputational damage.
+Many healthcare providers underestimate the indirect financial impact of reputational damage.

-Lost business opportunities, decreased patient trust, and difficulty in recruiting top talent can create financial repercussions that are hard to quantify but significantly impact the bottom line.
+Lost business opportunities and decreased patient trust create financial repercussions that are hard to quantify but hit the bottom line hard.

-The total cost of a healthcare data breach is significantly higher than other industries.
+According to IBM’s 2024 Cost of a Data Breach Report, the total cost of a healthcare data breach is far higher than other industries.

 For smaller healthcare providers, these costs can be astronomical.